MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-rightouter.md

 # rightouter join

-The `rightouter` join flavor returns all the records from the right side table and only matching records from the left side table.
+The `rightouter` join flavor returns all the records from the right side and only matching records from the left side.
 This join flavor resembles the [`rightouter` join flavor](join-rightouter.md), but the treatment of the tables is reversed.

 ## Syntax

 *LeftTable* `|` `join` `kind=rightouter` [ *Hints* ] *RightTable* `on` *Attributes*

 [!INCLUDE [join-parameters-attributes-hints](../../includes/join-parameters-attributes-hints.md)]

+## Returns

+Returns all the records from the right side and only matching records from the left side.

+The output schema contains a column for every column in each of the two tables, including the matching keys.
+The columns of the right side will be automatically renamed if there are name clashes.

 ## Example